cwendorf/EASI/docs/Functions/README.md

 _standardize_| functions that calculate standardized effect sizes and their confidence intervals _analyze_ | functions that combine the _estimate_, _plot_, _test_, and _standardize_ procedures into a single analysis

-Generally speaking, these procedures then can be applied to different targets or objects:
+Generally speaking, these procedures then can be applied to different targets of interest:

 Suffix | Description
 :-- | :--